karinavasudeva/techspeak/README.md

    python app.py
    ```

-2. Open a web browser and go to `http://localhost:5000`
+2. Open a web browser and go to `http://localhost:5000` or whatever site your Terminal says

-3. Upload a document and receive the processed audio file
+3. Upload a document and receive the processed audio file in your project folder.

 ## Contributing